 Understand the user's intent and produce answers, like Apple's Siri.
 Except in more languages, more flexibility, and more challenging scenarios, with lightning-fast development.

 Extract named entities, like ThingFinder or OpenCalais.
 Except in more languages and with more options.

 Translate foreign content, like Google Translate.
-Except more customizable and with higher fidelity.
+Except more customizable, and without using English as a pivot.

 Find out a sentiment from a social media post, with a thorough breakdown what contributed to the sentiment.

 Extract actionable intelligence from customers' feedback, like Clarabridge.
 Except in more languages and more customizable.